SilverBright/video-games-library-sinatra-project/README.md

 In Video Games Library, a user can:
  - create a secure account
- - log in securely with user session
+ - log in with secure user session
  - create, read, edit, and delete game titles

  A user cannot:
  - edit or delete other users' entries
  - see or interact with the library when logged out
- - Cannot log in with out registration
+ - log in without registration

 ## Installation